elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/chain-of-responsibility-pattern.md

 ---
 title: Chain of Responsibility Pattern
-description: The chain of responsibility pattern allows a request sent by a client to be received by more than one object.
+description: The chain of responsibility pattern allows a client request to be received by multiple objects.
 sidebar_position: 3
 sidebar_label: Chain of Responsibility
 ---